- "Flurry Facts" Pamphlet: A brief overview of how, when, why and where the Village of Lombard performs ice removal and snow plowing.

 How do I get my mailbox repaired?Roadside mailboxes are sometimes damaged if they are hanging over the curb or if the snow is particularly heavy.
-Public Works will repair or replace mailboxes damaged by the Village's snow removal effort.
-When a mailbox is damaged beyond repair, a temporary box is placed until Spring when the resident is offered a choice of either a new standard mailbox or up to a $35.00 reimbursement toward the cost to purchase another.
+Public Works will repair or replace mailboxes damaged by the Village’s snow removal effort.
+When a mailbox is damaged beyond repair, a temporary box is placed until Spring when the resident is offered a choice of either a new standard mailbox or up to a $75.00 reimbursement toward the cost to purchase and install a different style of mailbox themselves.
 Damaged mailboxes can be reported through Report A Concern.

 Get to know your snow plow driver!When winter weather threatens to impact our area, our Public Works crews gear up and head out to help keep our Village roads safe.
 These individuals are our first line of defense when it comes to winter weather.
 They are the unsung heroes who work overnight shifts in winter storms, to keep us safe.
 Ever wonder about the people who plow your streets?
 From their favorite sports teams, to the names of their family and pets, get to know your snow plow driver!

 Who is responsible for sidewalk clearing of snow in front of businesses?